-National Tutoring Programme update January 2021
+National Tutoring Programme update spring term 2021

 The NASUWT has been informed that the NTP will operate throughout lockdown.
 NTP Tuition Partners are offering online tutoring for disadvantaged pupils at home, as well as continuing to offer support to vulnerable pupils in schools.
 It is also possible for primary, secondary, special schools and alternative provision to book blocks of tutoring to start later in the year.
 To date, over 60,000 pupils have been enrolled in the NTP, but places are still available in all regions.